Essential Bear Safety in Yellowstone National Park, WY

 Yellowstone Bear Safety

-Whether you’re heading to Yellowstone National Park to go hiking, fishing, wildlife viewing, or simply to take photographs, it is critical that you carry bear spray (and know how to use it!) if you’re exploring beyond the developed areas.
-The engaging National Park Service campaign, A Bear Doesn’t Care, encourages Park visitors to carry bear spray and to get educated on bear safety.
+Whether you’re heading to Yellowstone National Park to go hiking, fishing, wildlife viewing, or simply to take photographs, it is critical that you carry bear spray (and know how to use it!)
+The video below shows you the best practices when carrying and using bear spray.

 Recent data collected by park researchers revealed that only 28% of visitors to Yellowstone’s backcountry carry bear spray – a product that is more than 90% effective in stopping an aggressive bear.
 It’s the most effective deterrent when combined with other best practices – being alert, hiking in groups of three or more, and not running if you encounter a bear.